SampleEnvironment/SECoP/protocol/issues/065 handling of coupled sub modules.rst

 switch off control when a controller module has no output module.

 In this case it is proposed to habe a command control_off to switch off control.
-For consitency, this may also be offered when an output module is present, the behaviour is module dependent.
+For consistency, this may also be offered when an output module is present, the behaviour is module dependent.

 control_off is typically setting the controller to a mode which is 'saving energy':